Esitty/Supply-chain-SQL-/README.md

 ORDER BY Product_Type, Revenue_Rank;
 ```

 **Business insight:** For each product category, this ranks which warehouse generates the most revenue.
 Berlin leads for Heat Pumps (€101,500) and is the clear top location to prioritise for restocking.
-Revenue was chosen as the ranking metric over profit because it reflects market demand and transaction volume — profit is included as a companion column so both dimensions are visible in one result.
-Where two warehouses generate identical revenue (e.g. Cologne and Hamburg both at €63,000 for Solar Panels), SQL's `RANK()` correctly assigns them the same rank and skips the next position — this is expected behaviour, not an error.
+Revenue was chosen as the ranking metric over profit because it reflects market demand and transaction volume, profit is included as a companion column so both dimensions are visible in one result.
+Where two warehouses generate identical revenue (e.g. Cologne and Hamburg both at €63,000 for Solar Panels), SQL's `RANK()` correctly assigns them the same rank and skips the next position this is expected behaviour, not an error.
 Uses `RANK() OVER (PARTITION BY)` window function.

 ![Q9](Q9_warehouse_product_revenue_rank.png)